Aemilianus: Fall

 Valerian, governor of the Rhine provinces, was on his way south with an army which, according to Zosimus, had been called in as a reinforcement by Gallus.
 But modern historians believe this army, possibly mobilized for an incumbent campaign in the East, moved only after Gallus' death to support Valerian's bid for power.
 Emperor Aemilian's men, fearful of a civil war and Valerian's larger force, mutinied.
 They killed Aemilian at Spoletium or at the Sanguinarium bridge, between Oriculum and Narnia (halfway between Spoletium and Rome), and recognized Valerian as the new emperor.
 After Aemilian's death, which happened between late July and mid-September, a damnatio memoriae against him was declared.
+The 4th-century Chronograph of 354 records his reign as having lasted 88 days, but this is a confusion with Florianus, who reigned the same amount of days.
+Aemilianus' sole reign was one of the shortest in Rome's history, as he only ruled about a month between Trebonianus Gallus' death and his own murder.

 It is possible that the usurper Silbannacus was an officer left by Aemilian in Rome before moving against Valerian, who later tried to become emperor but then was killed.